Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Another FPRAS for MST

-W.l.o.g., we assume that for each point, there is only one node that may realize to this point.
+W.l.o.g., we assume that for each point, there is only one node that may be realized to this point.
 Our algorithm is a slight generalization of the one proposed in \cite{kamousi2011stochastic}.
-Let $\Exp[i]$ be the expected $\MST$ length conditioned on the event that all nodes $\{s_1,\ldots,s_n\}$ are realized to points in $\{u_i,\ldots, u_m\}$ (denote the event by $\iin(i,m)$).
-Let $\Exp'[i]$ be the expected $\MST$ length conditioned on the event that all nodes $\{s_1,\ldots,s_n\}$ are realized to $\{u_i,\ldots, u_m\}$ and at least one node is realized to $u_i$.
-We use $s\realize u$ to denote the event that node $s$ is realized to point $u$.
-It is easy to see that
+Let $\Exp[i]$ be the expected $\MST$ length conditioned on the event that all nodes $\{v_1,\ldots,v_n\}$ are realized to points in $\{s_i,\ldots, s_m\}$ (denote the event by $\iin(i,m)$).
+Let $\Exp'[i]$ be the expected $\MST$ length conditioned on the event that all nodes $\{v_1,\ldots,v_n\}$ are realized to $\{s_i,\ldots, s_m\}$ and at least one node is realized to $s_i$.
+We use $s\realize s$ to denote the event that node $v$ is realized to point $s$.
+Note that

-For a particular point $u_i$, we reorder the points $\{u_i,\ldots, u_m\}$ as $\{u_i=r_i,\ldots, r_m\}$ in increasing order of distance from $u_i$.
-Let $\Exp'[i, j]$ be the expected $\MST$ length for all nodes conditioned on the event that all nodes are realized to $\{r_i,\ldots, r_j\}$ (denoted as $\iin'(i,j)$) and $\exists s, s\realize u_i$.
-Let $\Exp''[i, j]$ be the expected $\MST$ length for all nodes conditioned on the event $\iin'(i,j) \wedge (\exists s, s\realize u_i)\wedge (\exists s', s'\realize r_j)$.
+For a particular point $s_i$, we reorder the points $\{s_i,\ldots, s_m\}$ as $\{s_i=r_i,\ldots, r_m\}$ in increasing order of distance from $s_i$.
+Let $\Exp'[i, j]$ be the expected $\MST$ length for all nodes conditioned on the event that all nodes are realized to $\{r_i,\ldots, r_j\}$ (denoted as $\iin'(i,j)$) and $\exists v, v\realize s_i$.
+Let $\Exp''[i, j]$ be the expected $\MST$ length for all nodes conditioned on the event $\iin'(i,j) \wedge (\exists v, v\realize r_i)\wedge (\exists s', s'\realize r_j)$.
 We can see that